Dr. Dean Dornic

 drdeando

 There has been a lot of press regarding the safety and efficacy of LASIK.
-The following is an abstract from the latest issue of Ophthalmology.
+The following is an abstract from the leading authoratative Journal on eye care: Ophthalmology.

 Received 28 March 2008; received in revised form 28 March 2008; accepted 8 April 2008.